-One of the best things about being filmmakers is the breadth of things we get to make films about.
+One of the best things about being filmmakers is the breadth of things we get to make films about – especially as we offer a wide range of video production company services.
 There are the dawn shoots in the desert, the police chases through suburbs, even a spot of husky racing through the Arctic tundra.
 We’ve definitely had our fair share of filmic fun.

 This is where the true creativity kicks in.
 One of the great things about making films for companies is the fact that they have to fulfil very specific objectives.
 This means that we have clear bounds within which to work.
 It also means that we can choose creative treatments which really clarify what is being shown – which really ‘tell the story’ we are trying to relay.
 This is where fairly physical ideas can come into play.